golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 4. **Go to the example project's root directory (where its `Cargo.toml` file is located) and build it by running:**

+Activate the Emscripten SDK environment in your shell.
+This is mentioned in the SDK's [installation instructions](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions).

 ```bash
 cargo rustc --target=wasm32-unknown-emscripten -- -C link-args="-s BINARYEN_ASYNC_COMPILATION=0"
 ```

 The flag `--target` specifies the target platform we want to compile to.
 The arguments which come after `--` will be passed directly to the compiler.
 In our case, we disable the async compilation feature of Emscripten.
 This is necessary if we'd like to execute our app on the Golem network, since the WASM sandbox used in the Golem client currently does not support that feature.
 This is a temporary situation and we expect this limitation to be lifted in the future releases of Golem.

-Also, please note that you will need to have the Emscripten SDK environment set up in the shell from which you're running `cargo rustc`.
-This is mentioned in the SDK's [installation instructions](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions).

 #### Running the example
 Once your application is compiled to WASM, you can run it using `gwasm-runner`!